babyGPT (version 1.1.3, 2025-September-16)

 Transformers.
 (See my material for the Week 13 lecture at Purdue's Deep Learning

-class for a detailed presentation on how can implement an English-to-Spanish
+class for a detailed presentation on how one can implement an English-to-Spanish

 translation framework using Transformers.)
-And central to the Transformer
+And central to a Transformer-based

-architecture element is the notion of Attention.
-Attention means how each
+architecture is the notion of Attention.
+Attention means the extent to which

-element at the input to a neural network attends to every other element in the
+each element at the input to a neural network attends to every other element in

-same input.
-In a network for language translation, the network would also use
+the same input.
+For example, in a network for language translation, the network

-Attention to figure out the significance of each word in a source-language
+would use Attention to figure out the significance of each token in a

 THE MAJOR COMPONENTS of babyGPT: